Hepatitis B Screening

-- People born between 1945 - 1965 comprise 25% of the U.S. population but account for 75% of adults infected with HCV.
+- People born from 1945 to 1965 comprise 25% of the U.S. population but account for 75% of adults infected with HCV.
 They are 5 times more likely than other American adults to be infected with HCV.

-- Most patients with hepatitis C do not experience symptoms and are unaware they are infected.
+- Most people with hepatitis C do not experience symptoms and are unaware they are infected.
 Chronic hepatitis C can be present for decades and liver damage can occur before people experience symptoms.

 - Compared to other Americans, people of the baby boom generation face an increased risk of dying from hepatitis C-related illnesses such as liver cancer and cirrhosis.
 A CDC study found that deaths from hepatitis C have been increasing steadily in recent years, especially among middle-aged people.